imarkwick/boris_bikes/crc.md

 ###Docking Station Class

 it should:
 - have no bikes to begin with							x
 - accept bikes 														x
 - release bikes 													x
 - know when it is full										x
 - not accept a bike when it is full				x
 - know when it is empty										x
 - not release a bike when it is empty			x
 - not release a broken bike to a user 		x
+- know how many broken bikes there are
+- release broken bikes to the van
+- know no.of available bikes

 it interacts with:
 - Bikes 																	x
 - Van 																		x

 ###Van Class

 it should:
-- accept a bike from the station
+- accept a bike from the station 					x
 - release a bike to the garage
 - accept a bike from the garage
 - release a bike to the station